 When it comes to the signs of spoilage of chocolate, the white spots found on the chocolate bars are called molds.
 Mold-growing chocolate is not safe to eat.
 If you even find any local discoloration on the chocolate, discard it.

 If your chocolate looks fine, smells good, and tastes as usual, then only you can eat that chocolate.
 Before eating the chocolate which is completed best by date it is better to check for mold.
 If your chocolate is past its best date, then its quality starts degrading.

-The shelf life of chocolate depends on different facts such as storage conditions, preparation method, and expiration date.
+The shelf life of chocolate depends on different factors such as storage conditions, preparation method, and expiration date.
 The thumb rule is dark chocolate lasts a longer time than milk or white chocolate.

 The unopened dark chocolate lasts for at least 2 years, while white and milk last for 1 year.
-And opened dark chocolate lasts for 12 months, and milk and white chocolate lasts for 8 to 10 months.
+Opened dark chocolate lasts for 12 months, and milk and white chocolate lasts for 8 to 10 months.